Summertime/splatter-kit/README.md

 [![Build Status](https://travis-ci.org/Summertime/splatter-kit.svg)](https://travis-ci.org/Summertime/splatter-kit)

-*The tool that has been made thousands of times before, now in nim!*

-This will "splat" a json object into a series of variable assignments, suitable for `eval`ing or `source`ing from a shell
+`splat_json` will "splat" a json object into a series of variable assignments in a format suitable for `eval`ing or `source`ing in a posix shell

 ## Warning!

 Prior to 1.0 there will be no promise this application is safe to use (ONLY USE IT WITH TRUSTED SOURCES).

-After 1.0, there will be no promise of safety unless this application is used correctly, and potentially with `--prefix:PREFIX` set to something sane.

-As a result, the API might change before a 1.0 release (e.g. adding a default prefix value).

 ## Examples